shailoh/Hacking_P2.2_2019/read_me_folder/Read_Me_Leonie.md

 The hacker attitude is to say that something IS possible, instead of not possible.

-Number 1, 6, 7 and 8 are key points to describe a hacker and its attitude.

 Hacking often happens by accident.
 A good example of accidental hacking is the Capn Crunch whistle.
 This whistle came as a toy in a cereal box, and it was discovered that it could be blown into a phone to get a free phone call.
  —> this evolved into “blue boxes” — little circuits to generate this tone and outsmart the phones. eventually this hack evolved into a subculture with its own zine.